Sharon Chestnutt – Manager and Groomer

 Renee Waldren – Kennel Attendant

 Renee is a sophomore at Oregon State studying Animal Sciences.
-A Colorado native, Renee has found her passion for animal nutrition while working at various shelters and rescues for the last few years.
+A Colorado native, Renee has found her passion for animal behavior while working at various shelters and rescues for many years.